tnustrings/ct/readme.md

 code with text (vscode extension [install](https://marketplace.visualstudio.com/items?itemName=tnustrings.codetext) or [github](https://github.com/tnustrings/ct-vscode)).

-codetext lets you embed code in text. it's a bit like jupyter notebooks with the addition that code chunks are named and can be nested like directories.
+ct lets you embed code in text. it's a bit like jupyter notebooks with the addition that code chunks are named and can be nested like directories.

 here's an example: